Royal Robertson: Works

 Robertson remained in Louisiana after his marriage ended and became a recluse.
 He was largely scorned by his neighbors and was overcome by misogynistic rage towards his former wife and women in general.
-Robertson had paranoid schizophrenia and claimed to have had his first vision, a futuristic vision of a spaceship with God as the driver, when he was fourteen.
+Robertson had paranoid schizophrenia and claimed to have had his first vision, a futuristic vision of a spaceship with God as the pilot, when he was fourteen.
 When his marriage ended he began to record his visions in his imagery and writings.
 Numerous hallucinatory visions of space travel where aliens predicted the End of Days through complex numerological formulas and warned him about the dangers of adultery and fornication led Robertson to believe that he was a victim of a global female conspiracy.
 He believed that his ex-wife's betrayal would be the cause of the cataclysmic destruction of humanity, and that his art was divinely sanctioned.
 According to social anthropologist Frédéric Allamel, Robertson saw himself as a patriarch in search of a new Zion and a prophet whose legacy would consist of his apocryphal work.
 He identified himself as "Libra Patriarch Prophet Lord Archbishop Apostle Visionary Mystic Psychic Saint Royal Robertson".